Gaussian

 Gaussian 03 and Gaussian 09 can be used on the clusters installed in Brno location:

-The license for Gaussian 16 is limited only to some node specified in license agreement.
+The license for Gaussian 16 is limited only to nodes specified in the license agreement.
 To implement this limitation, there is a PBS resource host_licenses

 :